-The latest issue of the Journal of Economic Perspectives has an excellent article by Beauchamp and colleagues titled Molecular Genetics and Economics.
-It is a nice contrast to another article in the same issue, Charles Manski’s bashing of the heritability straw man, about which I recently blogged.
+The Journal of Economic Perspectives has an excellent article by Beauchamp and colleagues titled Molecular Genetics and Economics (ungated pdf here).
+It is a nice contrast to another article in the same issue, Charles Manski’s bashing of the heritability straw man.

 The authors argue that “genoeconomics”, the use of molecular genetics in economics, has the potential to supplement traditional behavioural genetic studies and build an understanding of the biology underlying economically relevant traits.
 They note that behavioural genetics, particularly research into heritability, has produced compelling evidence of the link between economically important characteristics and DNA.
 Molecular genetics is an “exciting tool” that can now be turned to this area.

 However, potential pitfalls mar the way forward.
 These pitfalls are beautifully illustrated by a study that the authors undertook in which they sampled over half a million single-nucleotide polymorphisms (SNPs) from each of 7,500 people.
 An SNP is a DNA sequence variation where a single nucleotide differs between people.
 They then searched for SNPs associated with educational attainment.
 They found a large number of associations, many passing significance tests of 10-6.
 Passing this test suggests that there is a one in a million chance that the association is by chance (of course, there were 500,000 chances).
 If they took this result to the right journal, they might have had their study published and got some headlines about “the education gene”.

 However, the authors took the 20 most significant associations from the first sample and checked them against the SNPs from another sample of 9,500 people.
 In the second sample, none of these 20 SNPs significantly affected educational attainment, even using a weak five per cent significance test.
 This showed that the results from the first sample were spurious.